 In 2016, the South Australian Government introduced the Children and Young People (Oversight and Advocacy Bodies) Act 2016 that gives powers to the following independent bodies in South Australia:

 - Guardian for Children and Young People

 - Child Development Council (and development of a Charter and Outcomes Framework for Children and Young People)

 The Act recognises the rights of children and young people in accordance with the law and those set out in the United Nations Convention on the Rights of the Child.
 The bodies under the Act, are charged with representing the best interests of children and young people in South Australia, including advocacy for systems changes.

-In 2018, the Marshall Government also appointed a Commissioner for Aboriginal Children and Young People.
+In 2018, the State Government also appointed a Commissioner for Aboriginal Children and Young People.

 Another important state advocate for young people and those that work in the sector is the Youth Affairs Council of South Australia.

 The state government aims to continue to maintain good working relationships with key state youth advocates.